See also Coronavirus resources

 Soap Operas

 These can provide a handy way to improve emotional literacy and people skills.
 Soaps focus on emotional issues and lay it on with a trowel.
-For example, see Roy Cropper from Coronation Street.
+For example, see about Roy Cropper from Coronation Street.